kubeslice-ent/egs-installation/README.md

    - **NodePort** services with accessible node IPs
    - **Ingress/LoadBalancer** endpoints that are reachable from the controller cluster
    - **External Prometheus instances** with public endpoints

+   **📋 For complete multi-cluster examples with cluster registration, see [Multi-Cluster Installation Example](multi-cluster-example.yaml)**

    **Single Cluster Setup (All workers in same cluster):**